oritro76/appium-python-pytest-parallel-testing/README.md

 2. Start the appium server

 ### Test Markers
-Two markers have been introduced.
+Four markers have been introduced.
 1. choco -> Run all the tests.
 For marking feature
 2. debug -> Run single or multiple tests.
 For Marking scenarios
 3. successful-onboard-> marks all the scenarios related to successful onboard